-The principle of operation of the rocket engine (refer Figure 1) is divided into three main components, and differ slightly with the type of propellant used.
+The principle of operation of the rocket engine (refer to Figure 1) is divided into three main components and differs slightly with the type of propellant used.
 First is the propellant combustion or heating, which produces exhaust gas.
-Then it is passed through a supersonic propelling nozzle, which helps to accelerate the exhaust gas to high speeds using the heat energy of gas itself.
+Then it is passed through a supersonic propelling nozzle, which helps to accelerate the exhaust gas to high speeds using the heat energy of the gas itself.
 Then the engine is pushed in the opposite direction, as the reaction to the exhaust flow.

-Jet engine consists (refer Figure 2) of many parts such as a fan, compressor, combustor, turbine, mixer, and nozzle.
-Engine sucks the air and compress it in the compressor.
-Then the compressed and heated air is sent to the combustor and mix with fuel and burn.
+Jet engine consists (refer to Figure 2) of many parts such as a fan, compressor, combustor, turbine, mixer, and nozzle.
+The engine sucks the air and compresses it into the compressor.
+Then the compressed and heated air is sent to the combustor and mixed with fuel and burn.
 The exhaust is sent to the turbine to produce the thrust to drive the engine.

-Apart from this, the finer points of differences do exisits.
-Firstly, jets get the oxygen to burn fuel from the air and hence cannot operate in vacuum of space.
+Apart from this, the finer points of difference do exist.
+Firstly, jets get the oxygen to burn fuel from the air and hence cannot operate in the vacuum of space.
 Whereas, rockets carry their own oxygen (oxidizer), which allows them to operate in space.
-As a rocket enjoys the luxury of being fed propellant and oxidizer at just the right ratio, condition and at high pressure, and since the oxidizer is mostly pure liquid oxygen, the turbo pumps for compressing it can be much smaller than the turbo machinery of a jet which works with an ~80% nitrogen – ~20% oxygen mixture of gasses.
+As a rocket enjoys the luxury of being fed propellant and oxidizer at just the right ratio, condition, and at high pressure, and since the oxidizer is mostly pure liquid oxygen, the turbopumps for compressing it can be much smaller than the turbomachinery of a jet which works with an ~80% nitrogen – ~20% oxygen mixture of gasses.

 And lastly, jet engines have two openings (an intake and an exhaust nozzle) as compared with rocket engines having only one (an exhaust nozzle).